internashionalist/atlas-shell_v2/README.md

 ## $\color{Mulberry}{Motivation\ }$

-This program is to recreate a shell but in its simplicity to utilize our knowledge thusfar in a group project consisting of two students.
-Concepts used were functions, function pointers, static libraries, MACROS, recursion, localization and global variables.
+This program is to recreate a shell but in its simplicity to utilize our knowledge thusfar in a group project consisting of three students.

 ## $\color{Mulberry}{Code\ Language\ }$